KODJ

 KODJ (94.1 FM) is a commercial radio station in Salt Lake City, Utah.
 The station airs a classic hits radio format and is owned by iHeartMedia, Inc. The station's studios and offices are located in West Valley City.

 KODJ has an effective radiated power of 21,500 watts.
 The transmitter site is located in Erda, Utah, on Farnsworth Peak in the Oquirrh Mountains.
 KODJ is also heard on about a dozen FM translator stations in small communities around Utah and Wyoming.

 History

 KALL-FM (1968–1984)

 On December 1, 1968, the station signed on as KALL-FM.
-It was the FM counterpart to KALL (910 AM) (not related the current incarnation on 700 AM).
+It was the FM counterpart to KALL (910 AM) (not related to the current incarnation on 700 AM).
 KALL-AM-FM were owned by the Salt Lake City Broadcasting Company, which was also the partial owner of KUTV.
 At first, KALL-FM simulcast the AM station, carrying its full service, middle of the road format of popular music and ABC Radio News.

 In the 1970s, the simulcast ended and the FM station switched to an automated Top 40 format, while still keeping the KALL-FM call sign.